danmastrow/NameSorter/README.md

 ## Configuration
 - At the moment a Regex Pattern is being used to determine what is mapped as a GivenName and what is mapped as a Surname to the Name class.
-To modify this simply change the givenNameregexPattern in the Program.Main entry point.
-Ideally this would be in a config file or database if it was continually changing.
+To modify this simply change the givenNameRegexPattern and surnameRegexPattern in the Program.Main entry point.
+Ideally this would be in a config file or database if it was continually changing in a longer project.

 ## Testing
 - The tests are written using the Xunit Test Framework.